Borislav Ivkov: Later years

 Ivkov fell out of the top 40 after 1975, and appeared less frequently in major events.
 But he still had some notable results later in his career.
 He was 2nd at Štip 1977 with 8½/13, behind Hort.
 At Bor 1984, he shared 2nd–4th places with 8½/13 behind winner Slobodan Martinovic.
 He won the traditional Capablanca Memorial tournament, played at Cienfuegos in 1985 with 10/13.
 In the 1991 Yugoslav Championship at Kladovo, he shared 4th–7th places with 9/13.
 Ivkov shared 2nd–9th places in the 1998 World Senior Championship at Grieskirchen on 8/11 behind champion Vladimir Bagirov.
 His most impressive late-career feat was a shared 1st–2nd place in the strong Tigran Petrosian Memorial at Moscow 1999 with 5/9, along with Portisch.
 Ivkov tied 2nd–4th places in the 25th anniversary Paul Keres Memorial at Vancouver with 7½/10, behind winner Vladimir Epishin.
 He was awarded the International Arbiter title in 1986.

 Ivkov's last FIDE rated tournament was a "Snowdrops vs Old Hands" event held in late 2013.

+Rating and ranking

+During his prime in the 1950s and 1960s, Ivkov was one of the 20 best players in the world.
+When the Elo rating system was introduced in the early 1970s, Ivkov had a rating of 2560.
+This placed him in the top 30 best players in the world.
+His highest Historical Chessmetrics Rating was 2715, in October 1956, making him the 9th highest rated player at that moment.